harmonicalchemy/modular-emacs/README.md

 ### Blackboard Color Theme:

-Modular Emacs comes with my slightly customized version of the **Blackboard color theme** which I like for the _pedagogic essence_ it inspires...
+Modular Emacs comes with my new customized version of the **Blackboard color theme** _(patterned after the famous Textmate Blackboard Theme)_ which I like for the _pedagogic essence_ it inspires...
 If you would like to add more custom themes or a different theme than `blackboard.el`, you can replace it or add additional themes into your local branch's: `~/.emacs.d/lisp/themes` directory and they will also will work with this setup by choosing `M-x load-theme` or changing the last line within `~/.emacs.d/lisp/modules/06-interface.el` to: `(load-theme 'your-chosen-theme-name t)`

 > **Note:** _Obviously if you add more themes to your **Modular Emacs** **themes** directory you will be adding new un-tracked files to your cloned git repository!
 Make sure you have checked out your own local branch before adding new themes or doing any customization outside the init.el file or the `my-modules` directory.
 Then you will have proper management of your local custom changes and also have all that in code revision as well!_